How fast can someone spend 10,000 bucks?

 So what impacted the speed of purchases of these consumers?

 Jane took a few days because she needed time to switch between channels and gather all the relevant information.

 Jaine took some hours because she could quickly shift between different channels and gather the required information to make her decision.

-Jayne took less time than Jane and Jaine, because she had already decided what she wanted.
-She only needed the way to buy what she wanted.
+Jayne took less time than Jane and Jaine because she had already decided what she wanted.
+She only needed a way to buy what she wanted.

 But the most important question is – how did Zigzag Jacket manage to get all three of them in the customer basket?

 They did so by ensuring that products, channels, and information were available and accessible at all times.